+Role Authority/Responsibility For

+Approved Provider

+Solution States S
-Role Authority/Responsibility For Approved Provider Nominated Supervisor Notifying parents/guardians immediately after an incident, injury, trauma or medical emergency, or as soon as is practicable. □ Requesting the parents/guardians make arrangements for the child or children involved in an incident or medical emergency to be collected from the service, or informing parents/guardians if an ambulance has been called.
-Notifying other person/s as authorised on the child's enrolment form when the parents/guardians are not contactable.

-✓ Maintaining all enrolment and other medical records in a confidential manner. ⊲ Regularly checking equipment in both indoor and outdoor areas for hazards and taking the appropriate action to ensure the safety of the children when a hazard is identified. ⊲ Reviewing the cause of any incident, injury or illness and taking appropriate action to remove the cause if required.
-Early Childhood Educators ⊲ Recording details of any incident, injury or illness in the Incident, Injury, Trauma and Illness Record as soon as is practicable but not later than 24 hours after the occurrence.
-Seek further medical attention for a child if required. ⊲ Be aware of the signs and symptoms of illness/trauma. ⊲ Be aware of individual children's allergies and immunisation status and use this knowledge when attending/responding to any incident, injury or illness. ⊲ Respond to children showing signs of illness and begin monitoring the symptoms of the child and recording as appropriate.
+Nominated Supervisor □ Ensuring that an incident report is completed and, if defined under the National Regulations as a serious incident, make the required notifications to the Regulatory Authority within the required time-frame.
+Notifying parents/guardians immediately after an incident, injury, trauma or medical emergency, or as soon as is practicable.
+Requesting the parents/guardians make arrangements for the child or children involved in an incident or medical emergency to be collected from the service, or informing parents/guardians if an ambulance has been called.
+Notifying other person/s as authorised on the child's enrolment form when the parents/guardians are not contactable. ✓ Maintaining all enrolment and other medical records in a confidential manner. □ Regularly checking equipment in both indoor and outdoor areas for hazards and taking the appropriate action to ensure the safety of the children when a hazard is identified. □ Reviewing the cause of any incident, injury or illness and taking appropriate action to remove the cause if required.
+Notifying families of this policies existence and providing them with access. □ Providing access to information on children's development, the service program, and relevant health and wellbeing resources from the service.
+Early Childhood Educators □ Recording details of any incident, injury or illness in the Incident, Injury, Trauma and Illness Record as soon as is practicable but not later than 24 hours after the occurrence.
+Seek further medical attention for a child if required. ■ Seek further medical attention for a child if required. ■ Seek further medical attention for a child if required. ■ Seek further medical attention for a child if required. ■ Seek further medical attention for a child if required. ■ Seek further medical attention for a child if required. ■ Seek further medical attention for a child if required. ■ Seek further medical attention for a child if required. ■ Seek further medical attention for a child if required. ■ Seek further medical attention for a child if required. ■ Seek further medical attention for a child if required. ■ Seek further medical attention for a child if required. ■ Seek further medical attention for a child if required. ■ Seek further medical attention for a child if required. ■ Seek further medical attention for a child if required. ■ Seek further medical attention for a child if required. ■ Seek further medical attention for a child if required for a ch □ Be aware of the signs and symptoms of illness/trauma. □ Be aware of individual children's allergies and immunisation status and use this knowledge when attending/responding to any incident, injury or illness.
+Respond to children showing signs of illness and begin monitoring the symptoms of the child and recording as appropriate.
 Educators will contact the child's authorised person to inform them of the illness signs, or to request the collection of the child.
 In response to a child registering a high temperature, follow procedures for temperatures, and complete the incident, injury, trauma and illness record as required.
-Families ⊲ Be informed of policies and procedures upon enrolment with regards to first aid, illness whilst at the service, and exclusion practices, including immunisation status and illnesses at the service. ⊲ Inform the service of their child's particular requirements, and provide any relevant paperwork to the service, such as immunisation status, health plans, allergies etc. Role Authority/Responsibility For Families ⊲ Be notified of any incident, injury, trauma, or illness as soon as is practicable, but no later than 24 hours after the noted incident and will be provided with a copy of the report. ⊲ Receive access to this policy and notification of its existence. ⊲ Be provided access to information on children's development, the service program, and relevant health and wellbeing resources from the service.
+Families □ Be informed of policies and procedures upon enrolment with regards to first aid, illness whilst at the service, and exclusion practices, including immunisation status and illnesses at the service. □ Inform the service of their child's particular requirements, and provide any relevant paperwork to the service, such as immunisation status, health plans, allergies etc. ⊲ Be notified of any incident, injury, trauma, or illness as soon as is practicable, but no later than 24 hours after the noted incident and will be provided with a copy of the report.